 He poured himself another glass while she eyed at him over the rim of hers, studying him.
-One thing that had always fascinated her about him was his inability of expressing feelings as human beings usually did.
+One thing that had always fascinated her about him was his inability to expressing feelings as human beings usually did.
 She knew of his non-caring policy, but in moments like this, she could see it was a façade, at least in what attained to Sherlock, and that the only way of staying true to that policy was acting through small actions.
-Sending her, a MI-7 field agent to watch over John, was one of them.
+Sending her, an MI-7 field agent to watch over John, was one of them.

 "What do you want me to do next, Mycroft?"

 He looked at her and for the first time in all the years she had known him, he seemed tired.
-He left the glass on the table and massaged his temple with middle and index finger of both hands, closing his eyes, as if having all of Great Britain secrets in his head was actually, a physical pain.
+He left the glass on the table and massaged his temple with middle and index finger of both hands, closing his eyes, as if having all of Great Britain secrets in his head was actually a physical pain.
 Hermione left her glass only to round the table and position herself at the back of the armchair.
 Her small hands found Mycroft's shoulders and started massaging the tense notches in the muscles there, feeling the man relax under her pressure.

 "Monitor him.
 Make sure he moves on"